Oracle co-CEO Mark Hurd is dead at 62

 During the scandal, Oracle chairman Larry Ellison came to Hurd's defense, railing against HP for disclosing the harassment claim, calling it "cowardly corporate political correctness."
 He said ousting Hurd was the worst personnel decision since Apple forced out Steve Jobs a quarter-century earlier.

+HP sued Oracle after Hurd was hired, saying Hurd couldn't do his job without spilling HP's trade secrets, but the companies quickly settled.

+At Oracle, Hurd hired four thousand salespeople, according to a biography on his personal website, and pushed for cloud-computing investments.

-In a note to Oracle employees, Ellison said that he will miss Hurd, whom he termed a close and irreplaceable friend.
+In a note to Oracle employees, Ellison said that he will miss "my close and irreplaceable friend."
 In the official notice of Hurd's medical leave a month earlier, Ellison said that Hurd had requested an absence "to address some health related issues and we all wish him a speedy recovery."

-Ellison said at the time that said at the time that he and co-CEO Safra Catz would take over Hurd's responsibilities.
+Ellison said at the time that he and co-CEO Safra Catz would take over Hurd's responsibilities.

 Hurd described his decision to take medical leave this way: "Though we all worked hard together to close the first quarter, I've decided that I need to spend time focused on my health."